mui/mui-x/docs/data/data-grid/column-dimensions/column-dimensions.md

 :::warning
 The datagrid can only autosize based on the currently rendered cells.

 DOM access is required to accurately calculate dimensions, so unmounted cells (when [virtualization](/x/react-data-grid/virtualization/) is on) cannot be sized.
-If you need a bigger row sample, [open an issue](https://github.com/mui/mui-x/issues) so we can discuss it further.
+If you need a bigger row sample, [open an issue](https://github.com/mui/mui-x/issues) to discuss it further.
 :::

+### Disable autosizing

+Autosizing is enabled by default.
+If you want to turn it off, you can pass the `disableAutosize` prop to the datagrid.

 ## API